MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

     >[!Note]
     >This link is the same for all customers.

 * **Tenant and application ID:** Share the partner application’s tenant ID and partner application ID with the customer.
 They’ll then search for your application manually through the Microsoft Graph Data Connect admin center and add a new multi-tenant app.
-Customers can refer to [Approve a partner's Microsoft Graph Data Connect application](#approve-a-partners-microsoft-graph-data-connect-application)later in this article for detailed instructions on adding an app through its ID.
+Customers can refer to [Approve a partner's Microsoft Graph Data Connect application](#approve-a-partners-microsoft-graph-data-connect-application) later in this article for detailed instructions on adding an app through its ID.

 ## Process